 between COMPILE

-forms are functions
+and EVAL.
+The * forms are functions

 that do all compilation when they are evaluated, while the